verath/hacky-easter-2019/18-EggStorage/README.md

 of printable ASCII characters, since otherwise it would be hard to enter them in an HTML input field (also it would make this already pretty hard level close to impossible).
-So the initial range most probably isn't actually "unlimited", but rather limited to some 100 printiable ASCII characters.
+So the initial range most probably isn't actually "unlimited", but rather limited to some 100 printable ASCII characters.
 With that assumption we have already reduced the number of combinations from "unlimited" to approximately `100^19` (=`1 × 10^38`).
 Nice!
 And we haven't even started coding yet :).